 - Standardize rules using a standard methodology

 - Reduce dependence on external oversight and audits

 Once the control language and methodology are established, adopt a consistent and disciplined reporting structure to assure that reliable, up-to-date information about risks and controls is available across the company.

-Finally, leverage technology to manage internal controls, implement controls for self-assessment, and monitor corrective actions.
+Finally, leverage technology to manage internal controls, implement controls for self-assessment and ongoing monitoring, and follow through on corrective actions.